SRU’s Ursula Payne to head Frederick Douglass Institute

 Payne, who has performed and led dance workshops around the U.S. and in Europe, Africa and Asia, said she is excited because the position aligns with her passion for the arts, diversity and student mentoring.

-"My teaching and research experience have prepared me to work with a diverse group of students and faculty, build collaborative programs, aid in retaining students of color and enhance diversity programing," said Payne, a 1992 SRU graduate with a bachelor's degree in dance.
+"My teaching and research experience have prepared me to work with a diverse group of students and faculty, build collaborative programs, aid in retaining students of color and enhance diversity programming," said Payne, a 1992 SRU graduate with a bachelor's degree in dance.

 "My experiences as a guest artist/professor at numerous institutions, including historically black colleges and universities, has given me a greater awareness of the types of educational experiences students of color need to excel at SRU."